 Receivables from businesses under a bankruptcy or rehabilitation process are calculated based on the estimated amount recoverable through repossession or guarantee, in which their consolidated balance sheet amount at the closing date less the currently estimated bad debt is approximate to fair value, and thus are stated as such.

 Liabilities

-(1) Short-term borrowings, (2) Commercial paper, and (3) Payables under fluidity lease receivables
+(1) Short-term borrowings and (2) Commercial paper

 Since these are settled in a short period and their book value is approximate to their fair value, they are stated at book values.